marcus-crane/releases/README.md

 Pull a Postgres image from Docker's repository and check that it is running on the correct posts

+**NOTE**: You'll likely want to use Kitematic if you're on macOS but since I host this off a Linux Mint server w/ nginx, I've included "pure" terminal only instructions

 ```
-docker run -d -p 5432:32768 postgres (OR JUST USE KITEMATIC ON A MAC IT'S WAY EASIER)
+docker run -d -p 5432:32768 postgres
 docker ps
 ```